Ashfinn/Textlet/README.md

 # Textlet

-Textlet is a simple web-based text editor with basic formatting functionalities.
+Textlet is a web-based text editor built using HTML, CSS, and JavaScript.
+It integrates Bootstrap for styling, providing a sleek and responsive user interface.
+The editor offers basic text formatting options like bold, italic, text alignment, and the ability to add hyperlinks.

 ## Features

-- **Bold**: Make your text bold with one click.
-- _Italic_: Italicize your text to emphasize important content.
-- Lists: Create bulleted lists for better organization.
+- **Text Formatting:** Bold, Italic.
+- **Text Alignment:** Left, Center, Right.
+- **Font Size Selection:** Normal, Large, Extra Large, Huge.
-- Links: Insert hyperlinks to your text effortlessly.
+- **Hyperlink Insertion:** Add clickable links to your text.
+- **Responsive Design:** Uses Bootstrap for a responsive layout.

 ## Usage

 1. Visit the [Textlet Web App](https://ashfinn.github.io/Textlet/).
 2. Use the toolbar to format your text as needed.
-3. Click the "Insert Link" button to add hyperlinks.
+3. Click the "Add Link" button to add hyperlinks.

-## Demo

-You can try Textlet by visiting our [live demo](https://ashfinn.github.io/Textlet/).